 The collection includes items from Helen Gardner’s estate in Florida where she died.

 8” x 10” photograph of Gardner (David Berns NY).
-SIGNED by Gardner at bottom edge.
+SIGNED by Gardener at bottom edge.

 Two (2) approximately 6” x 15” broadside announcements, in two different colors, that read “Helen Gardner Appearing in Person at the Grand Theater Monday and Tuesday Two Days Only in The Devil’s Angel.”
 The same image in the signed photo above is used on this broadside.
 Both broadsides are edgeworn with chipping and both are folded with major loss at fold, barely together.